-Internal faults on the low voltage system of these generating units would not be discernible on the interconnected transmission systems, as this is similar to a fault occurring on a typical utility distribution system fed from a substation designed to serve customer load.
+system fed from a substation designed to serve customer load.
 It is important to note that the collection system equipment (e.g., breakers, relays, etc.) used to aggregate the individual units may be relied upon to clear the fault condition in both of the above scenarios, which further justifies ensuring portions of the BES collection equipment is maintained appropriately.

-4.10.8 For this reason, activities such as Protection System maintenance on each individual generating unit at a dispersed generation Facility would not provide any additional reliability benefits to the BPS, but Protection System maintenance on facilities where generation aggregates to 75 MVA or more would.
+For this reason, activities such as Protection System maintenance on each individual generating unit at a dispersed generation facilityFacility would not provide any additional reliability benefits to the BPS, but Protection System maintenance on facilities where generation aggregates to 75 MVA or more would.
 The SDT proposes that the scope of PRC-005 be limited to include only the protection systems that operate at a point of aggregation above 75 MVA nameplate rating.
 If the aggregation point occurs at a component in the collection system, then the protection systems associated with this component would be in scope.
-The SDT has recommended changes to the Applicability Section (Facilities) of PRC-005-2, -3, and -4 to indicate that maintenance activities should only apply on the aggregating equipment at or above the point where the aggregation exceeds 75 MVA.
-The SDT's recommended applicability changes to PRC-005-2 and PRC-005-3 were approved by the Board on November 13, 2014.
-The SDT's recommended applicability changes to PRC-005-4 were posted for an initial ballot period that ends on January 22, 2014.PRC-006-NPCC-1 - Automatic Underfrequency Load Shedding PRC-006-SERC -1 - Automatic Underfrequency Load Shedding Requirements
+The SDT has recommended changes to the Applicability section Section (Facilities) of PRC-005-2, -3, and -4X to indicate that maintenance activities should only apply on the aggregating equipment at or above the point where the aggregation exceeds 75 MVA.
+The SDT's recommended applicability changes to PRC-005-3 were approved by the Board on November 13, 2014.
+The SDT's recommended applicability changes to PRC-005-4 were posted for an initial ballot period that ends on January 22, 2014.

+5.50.94.10.8 PRC-006-NPCC-1 - Automatic Underfrequency Load Shedding PRC-006-SERC -1 - Automatic Underfrequency Load Shedding Requirements